ikipm/ikipm/README.md

-# Hy there, it's Iker.
+# Hi there, it's Iker.

 ## About me.